5 tips to try now as you plan the future of your workforce

-There was one day last year when I was on a call with the chief human resources offers of several leading global companies, I received a text from my CEO, and I had dozens of employees reach out to me, all asking the same question at once: when will we go back to the office?
+There was one day last year when I was on a call with the chief human resources officers of several leading global companies, I received a text from my CEO, and I had dozens of employees reach out to me, all asking the same question at once: when will we go back to the office?

 This is a question that organizations around the world have been grappling with, and as chief people officer at Workday, I am focused on shaping what the future workforce model looks like, while understanding that everyone has different needs.